Intro

 roundtrip tests are still passing, but consumers of your JSON API will

 observe errors.
-So RecordWildCards
+So RecordWildCards is not the most

 dangerous thing you should worry about here.

-You must avoid RecordWildCards
+You must avoid RecordWildCards only when you

 really need compile time guarantees to use all fields of the type and